erikvanmechelen/wind/manuscript/scoring.md

 Remember, how you value a board game experience and how you view the game of Diplomacy will likely influence that decision.
 Give those two questions a think first, then decide!
 You can't go too horribly wrong one way or another.

 *In the Minnesota Diplomacy Club, the best three results and the average of remaining scores puts you in contention for a top-7 Top Board, Championship game for the title 'Best Diplomacy Player in Minnesota, while the best overall score from the season earns you the title 'Player of the Year' and poll position for the Paris Method great power selection in the Championship.*

+*Many games on the Diplomacy Broadcast Network (YouTube) include live updates on the scoring system, Tribute or otherwise, while commentating or recapping a given game.*